risk-first/website/menagerie/Communication-Risk.md

  - `WiFi` Abstraction:  "Networks", 802.11 flavours.
  - Transmitters, Antennas, error correction codes, etc.

 `HTTP` "stands on the shoulders of giants".
-Not only does it get to use pre-existing protocols like `TCP` and `DNS` to make it's life easier, it got `802.11` "for free" when this came along and plugged into the existing `IP` protocol.
-This is the key value of abstraction:  you get to piggy-back on _existing_ patterns, and use them yourself.
+Not only does it get to use pre-existing protocols like `TCP` and `DNS` to make it's life easier, it got `802.11` "for free" when this came along and plugged into the existing `IP` protocol.<!-- tweet-end -->  This is the key value of abstraction:  you get to piggy-back on _existing_ patterns, and use them yourself.

-The protocol mediates between the message and the channel.
-Where this goes wrong, we have [Protocol Risk](Communication-Risk#protocol-risk).
+The protocol mediates between the message and the channel.  <!-- tweet-end -->Where this goes wrong, we have [Protocol Risk](Communication-Risk#protocol-risk).
 This is a really common issue for IT systems, but also sometimes for human communication too.

 ## Protocol Risk